Open source MIT v3.5.0.0 — Claude Code & Chrome Extension

 Evidence-based instructional design, transparently cited.

 108 peer-reviewed studies across 11 research domains.
 Every recommendation tagged with its evidence tier — T1 meta-analyses and RCTs through T5 expert opinion.
-Runs in Claude Code, OpenAI Codex CLI, and (soon) Gemini.
+Runs in Claude Code.

 git clone https://github.com/savvides/idstack.git && cd idstack && ./setup